Experience the Cathedral Rock Hike in Sedona with Confidence

 Cathedral Rock Hike Details

-My Experience on the Cathedral Rock Hiking Trail
+My Experience Attempting the Cathedral Rock Hike

 We decided to camp out the night before outside of Sedona.
 It was a perfect night out to do so.
 We did the Devil’s bridge hike that day and wanted to do one more hike before heading home.
 The reason we chose the Cathedral rock hike was because of its views plus the short distance.